10 most common birth control pill side effects

 Used correctly, the pill is highly effective, but because people make mistakes, 6 to 12 pregnancies in every 100 are thought to occur each year while using it.
 The Centers for Disease Control and Prevention (CDC) put the failure rate for both types of pill at 9 percent.

-"The pill" is a type of hormonal contraception that is taken by around 12 million women per year in the US to prevent pregnancy and for other medical reasons.
+Hormonal contraception is taken to prevent pregnancy and for other medical reasons.

 1. Intermenstrual spotting

-During spotting, the pill is still effective as long as it has been taken correctly and no doses were missed.
-People who experience 5 or more days of bleeding while on active pills or heavy bleeding for 3 or more days should contact a health care professional for advice.4
+During spotting, the pill is still effective, as long as it has been taken correctly and no doses are missed.
+Anyone who experiences 5 or more days of bleeding while on active pills, or heavy bleeding for 3 or more days, should contact a health care professional for advice.

-Intermenstrual spotting may occur due to the uterus adjusting to having a thinner endometrial lining, or maybe due to the body adjusting to having different levels of hormones.5
+This bleeding may happen because the uterus is adjusting to having a thinner endometrial lining or because the body is adjusting to having different levels of hormones.

-Some people experience mild nausea when first taking the pill, but symptoms usually subside after a short period of time.
-Taking the pill with food or at bedtime can help lower the likelihood of nausea.
-Anyone experiencing persistent or severe nausea should seek medical guidance.4
+Some people experience mild nausea when first taking the pill, but symptoms usually subside after a while.
+Taking the pill with food or at bedtime may help.
+If nausea is severe or persists for longer than 3 months, you should seek medical guidance.

 3. Breast tenderness

 Birth control pills may cause breast enlargement or tenderness.
-This side effect tends to improve a few weeks after starting the pill, but anyone who finds a lump in the breast or who has persistent pain or tenderness or severe breast pain should seek medical help.
+This normally resolves a few weeks after starting the pill.
+Anyone who finds a lump in the breast or who has persistent pain or tenderness or severe breast pain should seek medical help.